Fender (company): 1960s–1980s

 Electric guitar-based music continued to increase in popularity into the 1960s, especially among younger musicians.
 Surf rock icon Dick Dale created his unique sound with a Stratocaster and the brand's amplifiers beginning early in the decade.
 When Bob Dylan went electric at the 1965 Newport Folk Festival, he was playing a 1964 sunburst-finish Stratocaster.
 Jimi Hendrix, perhaps the Stratocaster's most well-known player, famously set one on fire at the 1967 Monterey Pop Festival.
 He also used a Strat during his rendition of "The Star-Spangled Banner" at Woodstock, a performance considered one of the most iconic moments of the 1960s.
 Despite his later association with the Gibson Les Paul, Jimmy Page was gifted a Telecaster by Jeff Beck and used it on much of his early Led Zeppelin work, including "Stairway to Heaven".
 His bandmate John Paul Jones played Fender's Jazz Bass model.
 Outside of rock and blues, session bassist James Jamerson created a distinctive feel and groove with his Precision Bass on numerous Motown records, amassing 23 Billboard Hot 100 number one songs during the 1960s and 1970s.

 Rush's Geddy Lee is one of the Jazz Bass' most notable players.

 David Gilmour of Pink Floyd extensively used a black Stratocaster during the 1970s and 1980s, as did Eric Clapton with his Strat Blackie.
-A former Gibson player, Clapton had bought his first Fender in 1970.
-That same year, he gifted a butterscotch Telecaster to his friend Keith Richards just as The Rolling Stones were about to record Exile on Main St. Dubbed "Micawber", Richards replaced the neck pickup with a P.A.F. humbucker and it became his primary guitar for much of his career.
+A former Gibson player, Clapton had bought his first Fender in 1967.
+It made its debut in 1970 on his first solo album and was used in concerts with Derek and the Dominos and on the album Layla and Other Assorted Love Songs.
+That same year, Clapton gifted a butterscotch Telecaster to his friend Keith Richards just as the Rolling Stones were about to record Exile on Main St. Dubbed "Micawber", Richards replaced the neck pickup with a P.A.F. humbucker and it became his primary guitar for much of his career.
 Heartland rockers like Tom Petty and Bruce Springsteen played Telecasters on many of their hits, with Springsteen using his hollowed-out 1952 Tele, "The Mutt", continuously since 1973.
 In the world of heavy metal, Steve Harris played a single "P-Bass" across all of Iron Maiden's albums beginning in 1975 with the band's debut.

 Although Fender's popularity waned somewhat in the 1980s with the rise of heavier music styles and the "superstrat" era, many noted players continued using the brand's guitars and basses.
-Andy Summers and Sting scored a string of hits with The Police during this time, with Summers using a heavily-modified Telecaster and Sting playing Precision Basses.
+Andy Summers and Sting scored a string of hits with the Police during this time, with Summers using a heavily-modified Telecaster and Sting playing Precision Basses.
 Shred virtuoso Yngwie Malmsteen notably stayed loyal to the Stratocaster throughout this era.
 Stevie Ray Vaughan prominently played Strats throughout his short career, including his favorite, the battered, sunburst Number One.